PhilNad/assembly-contact-detection/README.md

 - Multi-threading is used for contact resolution if possible.
 - The library will work for objects that are not convex, almost touching (useful when pose estimation is erroneous), and for objects that are not watertight (i.e. have holes in them).
 - Python bindings are provided.

+### Object Inter-Penetration Detection
+This library can also be used to detect when the volume of an object intersects with the one of another object (inter-penetration).
+This operation is more expensive and requires the input surface mesh to be watertight (a much more difficult requirement to satisfy than for contact detection).
+The volume of the objects is described through a tetrahedralization.
+Small spheres (*Canary Spheres*) are placed at the corners of the voxels that lie inside the volume of a tetrahedron, thereby guaranteeing that the canary spheres are all inside the volume of the object and not merely on the surface.
+During contact resolution, a contact between a canary sphere and the tetrahedron of another object implies that the two objects are inter-penetrating.
+The position of the inter-penetration contact point is defined as the one of the canary sphere.

+With this technique, inter-penetration should not be triggered when one object touches another one without going through.
+However, it requires generating a large number of collision shapes, which increases the compute time significantly.

 ## Dependencies
 - [PhysX](https://github.com/NVIDIA-Omniverse/PhysX) : Download the latest release, and unzip it in a convenient (permanent) location.